 6. Provide Fast, Convenient Customer Support

 One of the worst mistakes that you can make in terms of customer service is leaving customers in the lurch.
-Some ways to ensure that you provide fast, easy support include:
+Some ways to ensure that you provide fast, friendly support include:

 - Offering support across multiple channels, including email, social media, and phone;